rochoa85/PepFun/README.md

                         the protein
  ```

-The main required argument is the mode, which is *sequence* or *structure* depending on the analysis.
-If *sequence* mode is selected, an amino acid string should be provided.
-If *structure* mode is selected, various arguments should be provided.
-These include the path to the PDB file having the peptide alone or in complex with a protein, the chain ID of the peptide in the structure, the conformation of the peptide (by default is *linear*, or can be *cyclic*), and a contact threshold defined to count the interactions of the peptide with the protein chains (by default is *4.0* (angstroms)).
+The main argument required is the mode, which is *sequence* or *structure* depending on the analysis.
+If the *sequence* mode is selected, an amino acid string should be provided.
+The *structure* mode is selected, various arguments should be provided.
+These include the path to the PDB file having the peptide alone or in complex with a protein, the chain ID of the peptide in the structure, the conformation of the peptide (by default it is *linear*, or can be *cyclic*), and a contact threshold to count the interactions of the peptide with the protein chains (by default is *4.0* (angstroms)).

+PepFun can be also ran as a module within another script to use its functionalities and combine the output with other tools.
+See the Jupyter Tutorial for examples.

 To test that PepFun is working, the following command can be run to calculate some sequence and structural data from an example peptide: